deathbyvegemite/AzureConnectionAssistant/README.md

 The AzureRM PowerShell modules are a prerequisite for the connection to Azure.

+PLEASE NOTE: As of v0.9, the Library version of this project is not being updated.

 To raise issues or make feature requests - https://github.com/deathbyvegemite/AzureConnectionAssistant/issues

 Created by: Scott Thomas - scott@deathbyvegemite.com